pultar/nullptr.ai/content/blog/persistent-jupyter-lab.md

 I typically request no browser window be opened and *stderr* be redirected to *stdout*.
 As long as my computer is running, I can go to [http://localhost:8888/lab](http://localhost:8888/lab) and work on a project or run a scratch notebook without the worry of accidentally closing a terminal window too much (<kbd><kbd>Cmd</kbd>+<kbd>Q</kbd></kbd>).
 Whenever I work on a new project, I simply create a new subfolder within lab.
 Finally, I added this script to my [Login Items](https://support.apple.com/en-gb/guide/mac-help/mh15189/), so I never forget to run it after a reboot.
 I found that I had to change the default application for shell scripts to be `iTerm` or `Terminal`, otherwise `Xcode` would open upon login with an instance of the script instead.

+{{< figure src="image/posts/login-items.png" width="70%" imgclass="mb-2 mx-auto leading-none shadow-none" >}}

 ## Conclusion

-Following these steps, I can always spin up a new Jupyter notebook with an existing or new `conda` environment - it's that simple.
+Following these steps, I can always spin up a new Jupyter notebook with an existing or new `conda` environment - it's that simple. `mojo` and `julia` are also installed on my system.
 I have another trick that extends this set-up in order to access an always running *remote* Jupyter instance, e.g. the one on my GPU workstation.
 I will share some details in a future post.

+{{< figure src="image/posts/jupyterlab.png" width="100%" imgclass="mb-2 mx-auto leading-none shadow-none" >}}